ms0387120/CVFX-Team8-HW1/README.md

 ---
-## Inference cycleGAN in personal image
+## Inference CycleGAN in personal image